andreimorosan29/GCP-CI-CD-Pipeline/README.md

 Continuous Integration (CI): Build and test code automatically whenever changes are committed.
 Continuous Delivery (CD): Automated build, test and preparation of deployment-ready releases.
 Continuous Deployment (also CD): Automatically deploy successful builds to production with no human intervention.

+The common theme is automating the software delivery pipeline from code changes all the way through to deployment, providing a fast feedback loop.